cloudsigma/cloudsigma-docs/async.rst

     * :doc:`networking`
     * :ref:`balance`
     * :doc:`profile`
-    * :doc:`jobs`

 The frame is a JSON object that contains the following fields:
     * resource_type: A text field that describes the type of resource covered by the notification.
     * resource_uri: The URI of the resource that has changed.

-The JSON object might contain a 'object' key, that will contain the full blown resource referenced by the notification, JSON encoded.